scalableinternetservices/ucsb_website/index.md

 We will confidentially conduct the peer score process twice during the course:

-- Monday, March 1
+- Monday, November 8
-- Thursday, March 18
+- Monday, November 22

-The first peer score is intended to help students see if they need to make any adjustments to their team contributions.
+The first two peer scores are intended to help students see if they need to make any adjustments to their team contributions.
 Only the outcome of the final peer score will be used to compute an individual's score.
 Any moderate deviations of more than two points from equal contribution will require justification, and may be followed up on by the instructor.

 ### Letter Grades